-- Don’t use obvious numbers (for example, don’t use numbers that are in your birthday or phone number).
-Use uppercase letters or additional characters (!, #, & etc) in your password, as this makes guessing a password much more difficult.
+- Don’t use obvious numbers (for example, don’t use numbers that are in your birthday or phone number)

-- Create a unique password for each account and service you have, rather than using the same password for each site.
-This way if one of your accounts is compromised, then that password cannot be used to gain access into other accounts you have.
+- Create a unique password for each account and service you have, rather than using the same password for each site, especially if there have been security breaches with those passwords.
+This way if one of your accounts is compromised, then that password cannot be used to gain access into your other accounts.

 Change Your Password Periodically

 We also recommend changing your password periodically, as this is another great way to keep your account secure.
 When you do change your password, we recommend creating a new one, rather than using a password you’ve already used.

 For steps on how to change your account’s password, please click here.

 In addition to selecting a strong and unique password, there are several other simple ways you can protect your account, and greatly reduce the likelihood of it being compromised.

 - If you’re accessing your Udemy account from a public or shared device, be sure to log out of your account when you’re finished studying.

 - Always log in at https://www.udemy.com/.
 Check the URL of the page before you enter your login info if you're unsure.
 In addition, you can also type https://www.udemy.com/ directly into your browser.